Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Diffusion Monte Carlo within quantum Monte Carlo

-Note that the iterates $V_t^m$ generated by this scheme have at most $\mathcal{O}(dm)$ non-zero entries.
-The details of the mappings $\Phi_t^m$ (which we call compression mappings) will be described later in Section~\ref{sec:rr} where, for example, we will find that the cost of applying the mapping $\Phi^m_t$ will typically be $\mathcal{O}(dm)$ when its argument has $\mathcal{O}(dm)$ non-zero entries.
-And while the cost of applying $K_{\varepsilon,h}$ to an arbitrary vector in $\mathbb{R}^{\mathcal{E}_h^d}$ is $\lvert \mathcal{E}_h^d\rvert,$ the cost of applying $K_{\varepsilon,h}$ to a vector with $m$ non-zero entries is only $\mathcal{O}(md).$ The total cost of the scheme is therefore $\mathcal{O}(md)$ in storage and operations per iteration.
+\jqw{Note that this rule results in a vector $Y_t^m$ with expectation exactly equal to $V_t^m.$ On the other hand, when the number of non-zero entries in $V_t^m$ is large, many of those entries must be less than $1/m$ (because $\lVert V_t^m\rVert_1 = 1$) and will have some probability of being set equal to zero in $Y_t^m.$ In fact, the number of non-zero entries in $Y_t^m$ has expectation and variance bounded by $m.$} The details of the mappings $\Phi_t^m,$ which we call compression mappings, will be described later in Section~\ref{sec:rr} where, for example, we will find that the cost of applying the mapping $\Phi^m_t$ will typically be $\mathcal{O}(n)$ when its argument has $n$ non-zero entries (in this setting $n=\mathcal{O}(md)$).
+And while the cost of applying $K_{\varepsilon,h}$ to an arbitrary vector in $\mathbb{R}^{\mathcal{E}_h^d}$ is $\lvert \mathcal{E}_h^d\rvert,$ the cost of applying $K_{\varepsilon,h}$ to a vector with $m$ non-zero entries is only $\mathcal{O}(md).$ The total cost of the scheme per iteration is therefore $\mathcal{O}(md)$ in storage and operations.
 These cost requirements are dependent on the particular spatial discretization of $e^{\varepsilon \Delta};$ if we had chosen a discretization corresponding to a dense matrix $K_{\varepsilon,h}$ then the cost reduction would be much less extreme.
 Nonetheless, as we will see in Section \ref{sec:gen}, the scheme just described can be easily generalized and, as we will see in Sections \ref{sec:conv} and \ref{sec:ex}, will often result in methods that are significantly faster than their deterministic counterparts.

+\begin{remark} Rather than focusing on sampling indices of entries in a vector $v,$ as is typical of some of the literature on randomized numerical linear algebra, we focus on constructing an accurate sparse representation of $v.$ This is primarily a difference of perspective, but has consequences for the accuracy of our randomizations.
+For example, the techniques in \cite{DimovDimov:1998:RNLAinv, DimovKaraivanova:1998:RNLA} and in \cite{DrineasKannan:2006:MatMult, DrineasKannan:2006:LowRank, DrineasKannan:2006:CompMat} would correspond, in our notation and context, to setting for $v\in \mathbb{R}^n$